Quick answer

 Nutritional benefits for babies

-- 💚Contains vitamins A, C, and K, important for growth and immune health.
+- 💚Vitamins A, C, and K — important for growth, immunity, and bones.

 - 💚Low in allergens and gentle on sensitive tummies.